christophhagen/BinaryCodable/README.md

 Evidently this is a significant improvement, especially for long property names.
 Note that while it is possible to specify any integer as the key (between 2^59 and -2^59), small, positive integers are the most efficient.

 #### Optional properties

+Any properties of structs or other keyed containers is omitted from the binary data, i.e. nothing is encoded.
+The absence of a key then indicates to the decoder that the value is `nil`

+### Tests

+The library comes with an extensive test suite, which checks that encoding works correctly for many cases.
+These tests can be executed using ```swift test``` from the package root, or when opening the package using Xcode.